Nokocchi/Alph-Bank/README.md

 * Proper/safe authentication and authorization
 * No proper deployment that can be tested.
 Local testing only
 * Mostly intended to show backend skills and banking knowledge, so the front-end is quite barebones and does not use or provide good accessibility, best practices, nice user experiences across devices and browsers etc.
 * Handling of concurrency and race conditions.
-* Double bookkeeping of account transactions, general ledgers and subledgers, etc.
 * (Simulated) GDPR compliance
 * Database audit logs / versioning of data
 * Communication with other banks.
 We can assume that all transactions happen on accounts in Alph Bank
+* Credit cards.

 ## How to run